DispatchMe/meteor-deep-link/README.md

 ```

 #### Usage
-Create an `iosBanner` or have a `link` for the user to click on - when the app recieves the link catch it like:
+Create an `iosBanner` or have a `link` for the user to click on - when the app recieves the link you can catch it like:
 ```js

   DeepLink.once('mycoolapp', function(data, url, scheme, path, querystring){